Chinese,

 Steamed Glutinous Rice with Chinese Sausage, Mushrooms and Dried Shrimp

-I haven't uploaded any homecooked food and recipes for a long time.
-Too busy.
-Too lazy.
-But recently I tried cooking glutinous rice for the very first time - steamed glutinous rice with Chinese sausage, mushrooms and dried shrimp.
+I tried cooking glutinous rice for the very first time - steamed glutinous rice with Chinese sausage, mushrooms and dried shrimp - and was surprised at how easy it can be.

-It's a really simple recipe, but as you can see, I went a bit overboard with the seasoning.
+It's a really simple recipe, but I went a bit overboard with the seasoning.
 Most people just use a mixture of light and dark soy, but I also threw in oyster sauce, Japanese tsuyu sauce and Indonesian ABC sweet dark soy.
+Those are optional; they just lend more umami factor to the dish.
 For measurement, I used the dessertspoon (the dining spoon we normally eat with, which is technically half a tablespoon).

 INGREDIENTS